xylome/SocMySport/README.md

 # SocMySport
 Python script to add your weekly cycled distance (from strava) to your twitter name.
+Now add your yearly cycled distance to your twitter profile.

 ## Dependencies
 This script should be run with the version 3 of Python, with these libraries: